pengfei99/AtlasPyApi/README.md

 In the docs folder, you can find helper function which shows which entity type and attributes are supported by this api

-### samples

-In the sample folder, you can find examples on how to use this api.

 ## Prerequisites

-This tool only requires python 3.8 or above
+This tool only requires python 3.7 or above

 ## Supported OS